|Trail Features:||Waterfalls, Old growth forests|

-The first two-thirds of a mile on the Rainbow Falls Trail is a steady climb through a large boulder field.
-As you pass through this area, LeConte Creek will be cascading down the mountain on your right.
-You'll find many opportunities around here for some great picnic sites along this section of trail.
+The first two-thirds of a mile along the Rainbow Falls Trail is a steady climb through a large boulder field.
+As you proceed through this area LeConte Creek will cascade down the mountain on your right.
+Hikers will also find many opportunities for some great picnic sites along this section of trail.

-As you proceed up the northeastern slopes of Mount LeConte, hikers will cross over two footbridges along the way; one at 1.7 miles and the other at 2.4 miles, before reaching the 80-foot high waterfall, roughly 2.7 miles from the trailhead.
+As you continue up the LeConte Creek valley hikers will cross over two footbridges along the way; one at 1.7 miles and the other at 2.4 miles, before reaching the 80-foot high waterfall, located roughly 2.7 miles from the trailhead.

 Rainbow Falls has the distinction of being the highest single-drop waterfall in the Smokies.
 The name for the waterfall comes from the rainbow that's produced by mist on sunny afternoons.
 During extended cold periods an impressive ice formation builds around the falls.
 You might notice a little bit of ice building to the right of the falls in the photo on the right.

-The rocks around the falls area are quite slippery due to mist and algae.
-The park warns visitors not to climb on rocks near any waterfall as several people have fallen to their deaths, and many others have suffered serious injuries over the years.
+Hikers should note that the rocks around the falls are quite slippery due to mist and algae.
+As a result, the park warns visitors not to climb on rocks near any waterfall.
+Over the years several people have fallen to their deaths, while many others have suffered serious injuries.

-From here the trail continues onto Mt.
+From Rainbow Falls the trail continues to the summit of Mt.
 LeConte.
-If you still have the energy you can continue on for another 4.2 miles to reach the summit of the third highest mountain in the Smokies.
+If you still have the energy you could extend your hike for another 4.2 miles to reach the top of the third highest mountain in the Smokies.